 The bulk of the tongue’s blood supply comes from the lingual artery which branches off from the external carotid artery.
 It is also supplied by the tonsillar artery.
 Venous drainage of the tongue is through the lingual vein.

 Sense of Taste

 Tongues have on average between 2,000 to 10,000 taste buds which are replaced every two weeks (although some taste cells don’t get replaced in older adults).
 Most of the taste buds are on the tongue but some are also found in the back of the throat, epiglottis, upper part of the oesophagus and the nasal cavity.
-There are four basic taste categories: sweet, sour, bitter, salty.
-Umami is often described separately from the other basic taste categories, and has been described to sense brothy, meaty tastes.
+There are four basic taste categories: sweet, sour, bitter, and salty.
+Umami is often described separately from the other basic taste categories and has been described to sense brothy, meaty tastes.
 Taste buds are made up of receptor cells that are stimulated by food molecules which send messages to the brain to determine the taste.